 Due to banks represents the credit facilities in KD and USD provided by the Group's banks.
-These facilities carry an average interest rate of 7.2% (2022: 5%) per annum.
-Due to banks are partially secured by investments at fair value through profit or loss with a carrying amount of KD 67.23 million (2022: KD 60.94 million) (Note 5).
-The non-current portion is due in November 2025.
+These facilities carry an average effective interest rate of 7% (2023:7.2%) per annum.
+Due to banks are partially secured by investments at fair value through profit or loss with a carrying amount of KD 73.60 million (2023:KD 67.23 million) (Note 6).
+The non-current portion is due on November 2027.